AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2019/edpelt/index.md

 This implementation resolves the following problems:

 * **Portability**
-  Below you can find a C# class which you can just copy-paste to your solution and play with it
+  Below you can find a C# class that you can just copy-paste to your solution and play with it
     (you don't have to install any NuGet packages and add other kinds of dependencies).
   If you are using another programming language, it should be pretty easy to port this code
-    (let me know if you write another implementation, I will add it to this blog post).
+    (let me know if you write another implementation, and I will add it to this blog post).
-  I tried to comment all the important steps, so you can understand what's going on under the hood
+  I tried to comment on all the important steps, so you can understand what's going on under the hood
     (it's highly recommended to read the original paper first) and customize the algorithm for your own needs.
 * **Performance**
   Performance is one of the most important features of this algorithm.
-  I tried to make it as efficient as possible (keeping the code readability).
+  I tried to make it as efficient as possible (keeping the code readable).
   With the help of some simple optimizations, I got a C# implementation that works much faster than the original R package
     (even though the ED-PELT core implementation in this package was written in C).
 * **Better default parameters**
   The algorithm has a parameter called `nquantiles`.
-  The paper recommends to use `4 * log(n)` as the default value, but the `changepoint.np` always use `nquantiles = 10`.
+  The paper recommends using `4 * log(n)` as the default value, but the `changepoint.np` always use `nquantiles = 10`.
   It leads to unreliable results for huge and small n values.
   When `n < 10`, `changepoint.np` works incorrectly,
     a PR with a bug fix can be found [here](https://github.com/AndrewC1998/changepoint-new/pull/1).